Back to all stocks

 HEROMOTOCO

-• Dividend yield of 3.48% adds a cash return component; 5-year revenue growth of 30.2% and earnings growth of 25.7% reflect a multi-year track record of compounding at scale.
+• Dividend yield of 3.77% and 5-year revenue growth of 30.2% with 5-year earnings growth of 25.7% indicate both capital returns to shareholders and a multi-year growth track.

 Cons